makrai/notes/badal20-loneliness-nlp.md

   * deep neural networks (multilayer ANN)
 * dimensions of sentiment and the embedded emotions
   * use has been limited in psychiatry
-* we conducted semi-structured qualitative interviews about loneliness and
+* we conducted semi-structured qualitative interviews about loneliness
+  * quantitative loneliness assessments with residents of a continuing care senior housing community
+    * interviews were analyzed using NLP to identify differences in transcribed speech patterns in lonely versus non-lonely individuals (based on qualitative and quantitative assessments)
+    * proof-of-concept study
-  * quantitative loneliness assessments with residents of a continuing care senior housing community.
-The interviews were analyzed using NLP to identify differences in transcribed speech patterns in lonely versus non-lonely individuals (based on qualitative and quantitative assessments).
-For this proof-of-concept study, we explored how NLP analytic methods could assess whether individuals reported feeling lonely in response to a direct question about loneliness (e.g., “Do you feel
+    * we explored how NLP analytic methods could assess whether individuals reported feeling lonely in response to a direct question about loneliness (eg, “Do you feel")
   * how responses of lonely individuals differed in length, sentiment, and emotion from non-lonely individuals (using qualitative and quantitative)
     * sex differences in the response features